 - In order to study the impact Shade Tree Clinic is making on our patient population, it is important that we have a control population to serve as a comparison.
 What is the appropriate control population for these types of studies?

 - What is the effect of participating in these programs on medical student education?

-This category of research aims to identify barriers for patients in obtaining the resources necessary for healthy living or in achieving adherence with healthcare recommendations.
+Medical Outcomes Research in this category seeks to analyze medical outcomes of STC patients in terms of healthcare usage, predictors of hospitalization, and distribution of morbidity.
+Obstacles to Care This category of research aims to identify barriers for patients in obtaining the resources necessary for healthy living or in achieving adherence with healthcare recommendations.

 - Approximately one in five patients at STC have sleep apnea but only one in 20 have a CPAP machine.
 What barriers are creating this discrepancy?